1. Home

 Even in wintery weather, solar panels are typically fine and reliable in mild and moderate snow or ice.
 Snow and ice will melt off solar panels faster than other surfaces and once a portion of a panel is exposed to sunlight, it will generate power again.
 Heavy snow or ice can be a problem if it covers panels for long stretches.

-Luckily, you have two primary options available to make sure you always have power at home
+You have two primary options available to make sure you always have power at home.

-2. Connect to the Grid: With very few exceptions, every home with solar panels is still connected to the utility grid in their area, even if it has a battery attached.
+1. Connect to the grid: With very few exceptions, every home with solar panels is still connected to the utility grid in their area, even if it has a battery attached.
 Your home will use electricity from the grid at times when your panels don’t generate enough electricity, or you’re out of stored electricity in your batteries.

 Multiple lightning strikes from dark clouds at night.